Minimum Stories

 SANTIAGO, do not lower his gaze

-He chose to take a sabbatical to travel to Latin America to discover the origin of his root.
+He chose to take a sabbatical year to travel Latin America to discover the origin of his root.
 And like a story that repeats itself, she is discovering a hidden world of simple gestures and deep looks on this journey.
 He is earning respect and trust by starting from the bottom, getting his hands dirty with those who will walk that earth for a lifetime.
-Santiago will return to his country and, perhaps, one day, be a brilliant doctor.
+Santiago will return to his country and, perhaps, one day be a brilliant doctor.

 Cattle ranching, in Patagonia, is second to sheep ranching, which in fact is the primary economic source after tourism.
 The low humidity, special climate and rich pasture vegetation make cattle breeding-along with pigs and horses-very high quality for slaughter.
 For this reason, too, Argentine meat is among the most sought-after and in demand worldwide.